The Cape Town Installation

 Watch the video of how we convert low value waste into high value products on-site in Durban South Africa.

-A Waste Transformer, an anaerobic digester, is fed everyday with this non consumable food waste, which is not fit for consumption anymore.
-The garbage is shredded and transformed into biogas.
-The biogas is used to generate green electricity which is fed back into the mall to power its operations.
-The residual heat will be used for hot water on the mall.
-Whilst the recovered nutrients in the waste, will be turned into a fertiliser and compost that will be used for the landscaping on the premises to keep the gardens green and fed.
+You feed a Waste Transformer -an anaerobic digester inside containers- everyday with non consumable food waste, which is not fit for consumption anymore.
+The food waste is shredded and transformed into biogas.
+The biogas generates inside the container green electricity, which is fed back into the mall to power its operations.
+The residual heat will be used for hot water in the mall.
+Whilst the recovered nutrients in the food waste will be turned into a fertilizer that will be used for the landscaping on the premises to keep the gardens green and fed.

 Live on CapeTalk Radio: